 Augustine Project® tutors receive 70 hours of training in how to provide research-based reading instruction in phonemic awareness, phonics, vocabulary, fluency, comprehension, spelling & written expression.
 The training is Orton-Gillingham based, emphasizing the importance of direct instruction, engaging all the senses in learning, and presenting information in a structured, sequential format targeting the student’s individual needs.
 Wilson Reading System® materials help guide the lesson planning process.

 Individuals who are interested in learning more about becoming an Augustine tutor should email email@example.com or call (828) 254-3442 x 204 to reserve a space in an upcoming orientation.

-Here is a link to the orientation and tutor training schedule for the Adult Ed and ESOL programs.
-To place your name on our list to be notified of upcoming orienations for the Augustine Project, e-mail email@example.com.
+To place your name on our list to be notified of upcoming orientations for the Augustine Project®, e-mail firstname.lastname@example.org.

 “It almost brought us to tears to watch one student sitting on the edge of his seat, fully engrossed in the task at hand.
 It was like you could see the light bulbs going off in his head.
 You could almost read his thoughts, ‘I’m reading!
 I’m reading!
 I can do this!’” - Julie Thomas, 2010 Augustine Project volunteer tutor trainee.

 Want to help us spread the word?
 Click here for a printable overview of the Asheville Augustine Project®.

 To read the Augustine 2011-2012 report Click here